volodymyrhudyma/blog/content/blog/2020-10-18-convert-float-to-integer-in-javascript.md

 ## Math.round

-Rounds number to the nearest integer.
+Rounds number to the nearest integer:

 ```javascript
 // Positive